Updated: Dec 11, 2022

 For example, Banknifty is trading at 33265.
 A trader thinks it will go above 34200 in a week.
 Hence, he will buy 34200 CE, assuming he will make money.
-Here, 34200 is one strike price.
-Similarly, security will have different strike prices to facilitate the trades between option buyers and option sellers.
+Here, 34200 is one strike price (call option example).

 The last date specified in the option contract is called the expiry date.
 It is also called an exercise date.

 After the expiry date, any options trader cannot exercise their options.

 It is a type of option that can be exercised on any date before the expiry.